EssaHusary/simple-shell/README.md

 # Simple Shell

 This is a project in which I create my own command line interpreter.
+See below for run instructions.

 The implementation is quite simple.
 I capture user input and tokenize it.
 I then create the child process and call execvp() to execute the command/program that the user specified to execute, such as “ls” or “echo”.
 I then wait for the child process to terminate and print its exit status.